lucasktlee/posts/drafts/spa-covenants.md

 * Incurring any new indebtedness<sup><a href="#fn03" id="fref03">3</a></sup>
 * Granting any security interest on the properties or assets of the target company or its subsidiaries
 * Entering into any merger, acquisition, or consolidation with any other corporate entity other than in connection with the transaction
+* Entering into any joint venture, strategic partnership, or other relationship with a third party other than in connection with the transaction
 * Acquiring any assets or selling any assets of the target company or any subsidiary other than in the ordinary course of business
 * Amending any of the constitutional documents of the target company or any subsidiary other than in accordance with the terms of the acquisition agreement
 * Increasing the salary or compensation of any current or former director, officer, employee, or consultant of the company or any subsidiary, or pay any bonuses to any of the foregoing individuals